January 30, 2019

 International Olympiad in Informatics, Source: ioi

 With a total of 109 medals, Poland currently holds second place in the International Olympiad in Informatics.
-The Olympiad is for secondary school students, so Poland’s high position means the country has a large pool of young, skilled programmers with a bright future in the IT world ahead of them.
+The Olympiad is for secondary school students, so Poland’s high position means the country has a large pool of young, skilled programmers with understanding of business a bright future in the IT world ahead of them.

 It shouldn’t come as a surprise, then, that Polish developers account for a quarter of the 1M professionals working in software development in the CEE region and are appreciated around the world.